1. JOURNAL PUBLISHING SCHEDULE

 - Multiple, redundant, or concurrent publication: An author should not publish manuscripts describing essentially the same research in more than one journal or primary publication.

-Please note that SIA uses the Turnitin to screen manuscripts for plagiarism risks.
-By submitting your manuscript to SIA, you are agreeing to any originality checks your manuscript may undergo during the peer-review and production and processes.
 Where author or peer reviewer misconduct is identified, a due process will be followed to investigate the issue, giving those involved a right to appeal in a formal way.
-The publisher and editors will deal with the allegations of research misconduct according to COPE guidelines.
+The publisher and editor(s) will deal with the allegations of research misconduct according to COPE guidelines.

 6. CORRECTIONS AND RETRACTIONS

-All SIA journals have the same policy regarding corrections and retractions.
-We differentiate between Addendum, Erratum, Corrections, Retractions (or Partial Retractions), and Comments.
+A clear policy regarding corrections and retractions is defined which differentiate among Addendum, Erratum, Corrections, Retractions (or Partial Retractions), and Comments.

 Addendum: If crucial results (e.g., additional affiliation, clarify some aspect of methods/analysis, etc.) were unintentionally omitted from the original publication, the original article can be amended through an Addendum.
 The Addendum will be published, with article numbers added, in the current issue of the journal.
 A hyperlink to the Addendum will also be added to the original publication, but the original paper does not need to be updated.